MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1025.md

 (C) The type of respiratory protective devices worn, if any;

-(D) Name, social security number, and job classification of the employee monitored and of all other employees whose exposure the measurement is intended to represent; and
+(D) Name and job classification of the employee monitored and of all other employees whose exposure the measurement is intended to represent; and

 (E) The environmental variables that could affect the measurement of employee exposure.